 Everything you need to know about the Samsung Galaxy S8

-We know the Samsung Galaxy S8 is coming in 2017, and the leaks and rumours are already flooding in.
+We know the Samsung Galaxy S8 is coming this year, and there's no shortage of rumours and leaks.
 Here's what we know about Samsung's next flagship, including the Galaxy S8 release date, specs, features, and price.

 Better still, we’re already hearing talk of Galaxy S8 specs, with rumoured features including a Qualcomm Snapdragon 830 chip, a 4K display, an ‘Edge’-style screen, and an improved camera.

-Here’s a round-up of what to expect from the Galaxy S8.
+Read on to find out more – here’s a detailed round-up of what to expect from the Galaxy S8.

 When does the Galaxy S8 come out?
 February/March 2017

 What’s new about the Galaxy S8?
 Rumoured: 4K screen, SD830 chip, USB-C

 How much will the Galaxy S8 cost?
 Best guess: £599

 Watch Now: Everything you need to know about the Galaxy S8